 Lifestyle Medicine promotes prevention, early intervention, self‐management, modification, and dare we say it, even regression of many chronic conditions.
 Let us re-inspire your practice at this special event.

-We looking forward to meeting you in Brisbane in August.
+We looking forward to meeting you in Auckland in June!

 Dr Sam Manger